eunjae-lee/apitool/README.md

 ## Importing things

-What you can import from `apitool` is the following:
+All you can import from `apitool` is the following:

 ```js
 import Api, { Response, Context, ErrorType, mergeConfigs } from "apitool";